ryanponce/personal-site/content/2019-recap/index.md

 summary: "What I did in 2019."
 ---

-This year was a very year for me.
+This year was a very busy year for me.
 Here are some of the big things that happened throughout the year.

 ## January